-- Where staff have emerging concerns about a child (as opposed to a child being in immediate danger) they will follow the early help process.
-This will include identifying emerging problems, discussing concerns with the DSL, sharing information with other professionals to support early identification and assessment and in some cases acting as the lead professional in undertaking an Early Help assessment (EHA). - Early Help cases will be kept under constant review and if the situation doesn't appear to be improving consideration will be given to a referral to FCP/MASH. - We will engage with any Child In Need or Early Help Plan as agreed. - EHA guidance and templates are available at; https://localoffer.swindon.gov.uk/content/send-local-offer/landing-pages/early-help-landing-and-content-pages/early-help/ seen, putting the event into context, and giving the date, time and location.
-All records must be dated and signed and discussed with the DSL.
+- Where staff have emerging concerns about a child (as opposed to a child being in immediate danger) they will follow the early help process (Level 2 and Level 3 The Right Help at the Right Time).
+This will include identifying emerging problems, discussing concerns with the DSL, sharing information with other professionals to support early identification and assessment and in some cases acting as the lead professional in undertaking an Early Help Assessment (EHA). - Early Help cases will be kept under constant review and if the situation doesn't appear to be improving consideration will be given to a referral to FCP/MASH. - We will engage with any Child in Need or Early Help Plan as agreed. - EHA guidance and templates are available at; https://localoffer.swindon.gov.uk/content/send-local-offer/landing-pages/early-help-landing-and-content-pages/early-help/